User-Centric Communication Tips to Improve Insurance Verification Compliance

 July 13, 2021

 Our recent data report outlined eight key steps to help businesses implement better third-party insurance verification processes, with step number 5 being the actual evaluation of a certificate of insurance (COI) to confirm that it meets the business’ requirements.
-See all eight steps listed in our infographic.

 While it may seem like a bit too late in the sequence to be doing the actual work of verifying coverage, it’s actually right where it belongs.
 Steps 1 through 4 establish a user-centric verification framework that clearly outlines expectations and insurance requirements.
 These critical steps ensure third-party vendors understand what’s being asked of them and help them reach the approval stage faster.